Steve Clarke disgusted by Rangers fans after ‘Fenian’ chants

 ‘To call me a Fenian b*****d, come on.
 Where are we living in?
 The Dark Ages?’

-Furious Steve Clarke accused the Rangers support of living in the Dark Ages after being targetted with sectarian abuse during his side’s Scottish Cup pummelling by Rangers.
+Steve Clarke has accused the Rangers support of living in the Dark Ages after being targetted with sectarian abuse during his side’s Scottish Cup pummelling by Rangers.

 Chants of “sad Fenian b*****d” echoed round Ibrox as the home side booked a quarter-final clash with Aberdeen with a 5-0 win.

-Gers ace Alfredo Morelos struck four times on his return from suspension but Killie’s hopes were over as soon as keeper Daniel Bachmann was dismissed for an off-the-ball clash with Glen Kamara.
+Rangers striker Alfredo Morelos struck four times on his return from suspension but Killie’s hopes were over as soon as ’keeper Daniel Bachmann was dismissed for an off-the-ball clash with Glen Kamara.

 “I wake up every morning and thank Chelsea for coming and taking me away from the west of Scotland because my children don’t understand this.
 Thankfully when I go down there my children, my grandchildren don’t have to worry about this.
 So, fantastic to be back in Scotland.”

-Steven Gerrard admitted Gers centre-back Joe Worrall had placed an arm on visiting frontman Eamonn Brophy when they clashed inside the Rangers box just two minutes in but insisted Killie penalty appeals were debatable.
+Steven Gerrard admitted Rangers centre-back Joe Worrall had placed an arm on visiting frontman Eamonn Brophy when they clashed inside the Rangers box just two minutes in, but insisted Killie penalty appeals were debatable.

 “The goalie just lifted his arms.
 Every goalie does it every week.
 It’s embarrassing.
 How can I talk about football tonight?”